JasonYuchen/seastar_playground/storage/segment.md

 ### possible limitations

-1. Currently, each node has its own WAL files, which simplifies the implementation but has some limitations:

-   - if there are too many Raft groups, the number of file handlers maybe too large
-   - each WAL needs `fsync`, large number of WAL files introduce large number of `fsync` calls

-   In the future, we can have a 1 WAL module per shard scheme (like Seastar's disk scheduler) to reduce the number of files and make this WAL module multiplexed.
-2. The indexes are kept in memory only, which may consume too much memory, in the future we can dump the indexes into files and load these index files in need.
+1The indexes are kept in memory only, which may consume too much memory, in the future we can dump the indexes into files and load these index files in need.
-3. The segment files are created in need, in the future we can use pre-allocation to reduce the average cost.
+2The segment files are created in need, in the future we can use pre-allocation to reduce the average cost.

 ## snapshot organization